ZeraEssence/okx-api/README.md

 # OKX Exchange API

-This is an API that uses OKX to estimate trade prices and execute orders.
+This is an API that uses OKX API to estimate trade prices and execute orders.

 ## Install